PostHog/posthog.com/contents/blog/data-management-feature.md

 ![PostHog - write definition hover card](../images/blog/data-management-feature/write_definition_card.png)

-Alternatively, click on 'View' in the definition hover card and you'll be redirected to the new Data Management page, where you can explore all the Events and Event Properties you've created.
+Alternatively, click on 'View' in the definition hover card and you'll be redirected to the new Data Management page, where you can explore all the Events and Event properties you've created.

 ![PostHog - view definition context](../images/blog/data-management-feature/data_management_view.gif)